ivkalita/web-game/doc/api.md

 This method is available at url - **/logout** [POST]

-## Connection with the game
+## Game connection
-This section describes the methods which allow connect to specific game, as well as to get out of it.
+This section describes methods of connection and disconnection to a specific game.

 #### GetGames
-This method allows you to get a list of all games (with information about them).
-Below you can see method signature.
+This method allows you to get a list of all games (including game information).
+Its signature is shown below.
 ```c++
 Response GetGames(void)
 ```